 On 20 August 1991, Estonia declared formal independence during the Soviet military coup attempt in Moscow, reconstituting the pre-1940 state.
-Every year, 20 August is celebrated as the day of Restoration of Independence.

 The crisis in the Soviet Union opens a window of opportunity for Estonia